JordanMG13/sphinx-stack-docs/docs/how-to/troubleshooting/rtd-issues.rst

 ~~~~~~~~~

 There's a roundabout procedure to verify whether your project is affected.
 Start by
-opening your project dashboard on ReadTheDocs.
+opening your project dashboard on Read the Docs.

 On the :guilabel:`Builds` tab, locate the most recent ``stable`` build.
 For that version, hover
 over the status indicator.
 In the hover box, open the :guilabel:`stable` link.
 If the resulting